ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ###  Extract Author Domain {#extract-author-domain}

-The domain in the visible From: header field is extracted as the domain to be evaluated by DMARC.
+The domain in the RFC5322.From header field is extracted as the domain to be evaluated by DMARC.
 If the domain is encoded with UTF-8, the domain name must be converted to an A-label, as described in Section 2.3 of [@!RFC5890], for further processing.

-In order to be processed by DMARC, a message typically needs to contain exactly one visible From: header domain (a single From: field with a single domain in it).
+In order to be processed by DMARC, a message typically needs to contain exactly one RFC5322.From domain (a single From: field with a single domain in it).
 Not all messages meet this requirement, and handling of them is outside of the scope of this document.
 Typical exceptions, and the way they have been historically handled by DMARC participants, are as follows:

-*  Messages with multiple visible From: header fields are typically rejected, since that form is forbidden under RFC 5322 [@!RFC5322];
+*  Messages with multiple RFC5322.From header fields are typically rejected, since that form is forbidden under RFC 5322 [@!RFC5322];

-*  Messages bearing a single visible From: header field containing multiple addresses (and, thus, multiple domain names to be evaluated) are typically rejected because the sorts of mail normally protected by DMARC do not use this format;
+*  Messages bearing a single RFC5322.From header field containing multiple addresses (and, thus, multiple domain names to be evaluated) are typically rejected because the sorts of mail normally protected by DMARC do not use this format;

-*  Messages that have no visible From: header field at all are typically rejected, since that form is forbidden under RFC 5322 [@!RFC5322];
+*  Messages that have no RFC5322.From header field at all are typically rejected, since that form is forbidden under RFC 5322 [@!RFC5322];

-*  Messages with an visible From: header field that contains no meaningful domains, such as RFC 5322 [@!RFC5322]'s "group" syntax, are typically ignored.
+*  Messages with an RFC5322.From header field that contains no meaningful domains, such as RFC 5322 [@!RFC5322]'s "group" syntax, are typically ignored.

-The case of a syntactically valid multi-valued visible From: header field presents a particular challenge.
-The process in this case is to apply the DMARC check using each of those domains found in the visible From: header field as the Author Domain and apply the most strict policy selected among the checks that fail.
+The case of a syntactically valid multi-valued RFC5322.From header field presents a particular challenge.
+The process in this case is to apply the DMARC check using each of those domains found in the RFC5322.From header field as the Author Domain and apply the most strict policy selected among the checks that fail.

 ###  Determine Handling Policy {#determine-handling-policy}